 This highly competitive scholarship awards selected candidates $500 – $1,000 annually depending upon sponsorship funding and number of applicants.
 The scholarship may also include a travel award to assist the recipient(s) with travel to a Southern Division AFS meeting.
 The recipient(s) of the Robert M. Jenkins Memorial Reservoir Research Scholarship receive a check and will be recognized at the Spring SDAFS business meeting.
 The awards will be made directly to the student and not the student’s educational institution.
 It can be used for any aspect of graduate education including, but not limited to, tuition, textbooks, equipment, travel or living expenses.
 It is not intended to replace any funding obligated to the student.

 Selection criteria are based on research, education, professional and civic activities, among other things.
 Research and education activities can be associated with any aspect of reservoir ecosystem management.
 Professional activities in fishery-related student organizations, AFS Chapters, and similar organizations are desirable.
 Applicable public services include any voluntary activities but those pertaining to conservation and fishing are most desirable.
 A committee of RC members will review applications and present recommendations to the RC Chair for approval.
-All application materials must be received by December 1st each year.
+All application materials must be received by December 1st each year, unless specified otherwise.

 Scholarship Application Process: